deploystackio/deploystack/services/backend/GLOBAL_SETTINGS.md

 1. **Database Migration**: The `category` column is renamed to `group_id`
 2. **Auto-Initialization**: Groups are created automatically from setting definitions
 3. **Setting Linking**: Existing settings are linked to appropriate groups

+## Plugin-Contributed Global Settings

+In addition to core global settings, plugins can also define and register their own global settings and setting groups.
+These are managed through the same system and are subject to the same access controls (i.e., editable by `global_admin`).

+Key points for plugin-contributed settings:

+- **Declaration**: Plugins declare global settings via a `globalSettingsExtension` property in their main class.
+- **Initialization**: The `PluginManager` processes these definitions at startup, creating new groups and settings if they don't already exist.
+- **Precedence**: Core global settings always take precedence.
+If a plugin tries to define a setting with a key that already exists (either from core or another plugin), the plugin's definition for that specific key is ignored.
+- **Documentation**: For details on how plugins can define global settings, refer to the [PLUGINS.MD](PLUGINS.MD) document.

 ## API Reference Summary